datcuandrei/MacLinuxUtils/README.md

 ## Attribution :
 - MacLinuxUtils's UI would have not been possible without [FlatLaf](https://www.formdev.com/flatlaf/) library.
-- Special thanks to the macOS on Unsupported Macs community.
+- Special thanks to the [Unsupported Macs](https://discord.gg/XbbWAsE) community.